Updated: Feb 28

-The team velocity must be the most misused metric ever in an agile Scrum community.
-We – the TeamPoolz team – want to route all the power output to shed some light on this and other metrics.
+The team velocity must be the most misused metric in an agile Scrum community.
+The TeamPoolz team wants to route all the power output to shed some light on this and other metrics.

 By introducing an educational business intelligence tool showing a good set of metrics for team, product, and organizational scope.

-I will not repeat numerous articles explaining how Velocity in the eyes of management is used to command and control but will rather try to explain how it will be used to contribute to an overall company output.
+In the eyes of management, I will not repeat numerous articles explaining how Velocity is used to command and control but will instead try to explain how you will use it to contribute to an overall company outcome.

 The team must be using User Stories and Story Points (or Ideal Days) for this metric to have any meaning at all.
-I find it hard with current tooling (JIRA, for example) to successfully support the team’s planning sessions, but that is another story.
+I find it hard with current tooling (JIRA, for example) to support the team’s planning sessions successfully, but that is another story.

 By maybe a little provocative title “Is your product team stable?” there is a deliberate intention to send a message about the possible causes for deviations that happen at each sprint cycle.
-Some of them are non-predictable, like a team member getting sick or non-avoidable like some of the team members taking leave, while some are signs of pulling team members ad-hoc to other projects or bad facilitation practices at sprint planning.
-In Agile Tools, you will be able to set a comment for each sprint which will give some context to a viewer and semi-intelligent reports.
+Some of them are non-predictable, like a team member getting sick, or non-avoidable, like some team members taking leave, while some are signs of pulling team members ad-hoc to other projects or bad facilitation practices at sprint planning.
+In Agile Tools, you will be able to set a comment for each sprint, giving some context to a viewer and semi-intelligent reports.
 In general, the Velocity history is not a very important metric, especially not if used as one of few or even the only one.
-It is a team-level metric mostly used for balancing effort during a sprint planning session.
+It is a team-level metric used mainly for balancing effort during a sprint planning session.

-I do not buy the idea of using the Velocity for mid to long-term planning as that would mean having a product backlog refined to a great level of detail for every product backlog item to be in a Definition of Ready state.
-In one of the upcoming posts about Backlog Health, we will touch on this in more detail.
+I do not buy the idea of using Velocity for mid to long-term planning.
+That would mean having a product backlog refined to a great level of detail for every product backlog item to be in a Definition of Ready state.
+In one of the upcoming posts about Backlog Health, we will discuss this in more detail.

-In order to generate the Velocity History chart there is only one measurement:
+To generate the Velocity History chart, there is only one measurement:

 Accepted Story Points

 You can get one at the sprint review event – at the end of the cycle.
-User Stories should be reviewed even during the sprint by the Product Owner.
+The Product Owner should review user Stories even during the sprint.
 That requires User Stories to be small enough to go through the develop-test-fix-test cycle.
-In Agile Tools early Beta the input form for Velocity History looks like the image below.
+In Agile Tools early Beta, the input form for Velocity History looks like the image below.